OlenaLutsenko/Assignment_Lutsenko_JS/README.md

 # Assignment_Lutsenko_JS
-This repository includes 1 file with 3 tasks on JS and 1 README file with logical task
+This repository includes 1 file with 3 tasks on Javascript and 1 README file with a logical task

 All tasks are solved in one file in the form of sequential scripts.